Tag: crypto regulation

 Oversight Doesn’t Just Lag.
 It Performs Authority.

 ESMA’s new technical standards, including the 2025 stablecoin liquidity guidelines, demonstrate precision and ambition.
 Yet each directive is also a ritual—law asserting its continued relevance.
-Europe’s committees define “crypto-assets” while protocols redefine collateral in real time: tokenized treasuries, AI-issued stablecoins, and synthetic Real-World Assets (RWAs) already transact beyond supervisory reach.
+Europe’s committees define “crypto-assets.”
+Meanwhile, protocols redefine collateral in real time.
+Tokenized treasuries, AI-issued stablecoins, and synthetic Real-World Assets (RWAs) already transact beyond supervisory reach.
 The regulator’s clarity is legal; the market’s motion is linguistic.

 While Europe Writes the Rules, Washington Mints the Narrative.